Plugin available with

-Manage Rules: this option will open the Firewall application, advanced and ICMP rules in a new window where you can then edit them.
+Manage Rules: this option will open the Firewall application rules in a new window where you can then edit them.

 Logs: the section allows you to see all the connections that have been active on your computer in a real-time, up-to-date table.